-At the end of the fiscal year, the Charter School reports a positive balance in net position of \$258,983 for the year.
+At the end of the fiscal year, the Charter School reports a negative balance in net position of \$738,433 with a negative increase of \$(528,989) from the prior year.
 The Charter School's net position reflects its investment in capital assets (e.g. buildings, building improvements, furniture, fixtures and equipment), net of related debt.
 The Charter School uses its capital assets to provide services to students.
 Consequently, these assets are not available for future spending.